Daniel-Almond1/Python-Projects-CS101/README.md

 ### Issues
 Unlike my other projects this one was not that hard to make.

-## Project 2: [Project Name]
+## Project 2: Terminal Game

-Description of the second project.
-Follow a similar structure as the first project's section, including usage examples, installation instructions, and any additional information.
+This python project has the user play through a series of challenges. defeating enemies and collecting coins.

+### Issues/Challenges

+Since the game continues until the player dies or all the enemies are defeated there is a problem in storing information along the way, like the coin count and item count.
+I had some trouble with this but using a global list I got it to work.

-## Project 3: [Project Name]
+## Project 3: Music Library

 Description of the third project.